viamrobotics/docs/docs/program/_index.md

 Start with this by navigating to your robot's page on [the Viam app](https://app.viam.com/robots).
 Select the **Code Sample** tab, select your preferred SDK, and copy the code generated for you.
-These code snippets import all the necessary libraries and set up a connection with your robot in the cloud through the Viam app.
+This code snippet imports all the necessary libraries to set up a connection with your robot and interface with its configured components and services.

 Your boilerplate code sample should look similar to this: